CalayZhou/M-SpecGene/README.md

 ## RGBT550K Dataset
 To pretrain a multispectral foundation model with robust generalization capabilities, we exert our utmost efforts to make a comprehensive collection of available RGBT datasets.
 Our meticulous collection and preprocessing yields RGBT550K, a comprehensive dataset comprising 548,238 high-quality samples.
 It encompasses diverse scenarios, tasks, lighting conditions, resolutions, and object categories, providing a solid foundation for the self-supervised pre-training of the multispectral foundation model.
-You can download the GOD-Video dataset from  [Baidu Cloud (code: rwf7)](https://pan.baidu.com/s/1Hv3E74ILsk_rmbQVXDpr6w?pwd=rwf7) or [One Dirve (to be updated)]().
+You can download the RGBT550K dataset from  [Baidu Cloud (code: rwf7)](https://pan.baidu.com/s/1Hv3E74ILsk_rmbQVXDpr6w?pwd=rwf7) or [One Dirve (to be updated)]().

+'''
+'RGBT550K Usage'
+sudo apt install p7zip-full
+7z x RGBT550K_archive.7z.partaa
+'''

 ## Pretrained Models